Welcome to 5th Grade!

 ENGLISH LANGUAGE ARTS:

 This week we will be learning about the Brothers Grimm through the non-fiction book Who Were the Brothers Grimm?.
 These brothers are responsible for gathering and writing many fairy tales.
-They will also begin reviewing CUPS (a strategy to remember the editing steps).
+Students will be practicing different reading strategies with this book.

 *The Scholastic News magazine and worksheet will be the weekly homework for Non-fiction November!
-Make sure you read the whole magazine, complete the back, and do the worksheet.
-The magazine with the bugs on the cover is due Friday, 11/16. *Some students tested out of this assignment.
-Congratulations!
-Please see their agenda for this good news.
+Make sure you read the whole magazine, and do the both worksheets.
+Due Friday, 11/22.

 Please stay up-to-date with homework assignments and your child’s progress by checking Progress Book regularly.
 If you have troubles logging in, please contact our school office at (330) 658-2214.